 Bakers: If you are a good cook and would like to volunteer your baking talents, we can use you to help with a variety of events throughout the year.

 Lawn and Garden Help: At least twice a year we have grounds clean-up and planting projects both on-site and at Rolling Meadows, the NHSPCA Pet Cemetery.
 If you love to get outside and get your hands dirty – this could be the volunteer opportunity for you.

-Please contact the Volunteer Coordinator at 772-2921 ext.104 if you have further questions and remember to check our calendar for the dates of the next general information session.
+Please contact the Volunteer Coordinator at 772-2921 ext.104 if you have further questions.